gstudioapp/frontend-take-home-assignment/README.md

 - You can open a Pull Request to this Github repository.
 - You can send to us the link for your repository (make sure to make it public).
-- Send a video using [Loom] (https://www.loom.com/), explaining your decisions and showing the code structure.
+- Send a video using [Loom](https://www.loom.com/), explaining your decisions and showing the code structure.